scionproto-contrib/caddy-scion/README.md

 }
 ```

 Also modify the `-sciond-address` to point to the SCION Daemon that the client will use.
+If not set, the value of the address defined in the `environment.json` file is used (i.e., same IA as the server).